Mount Hotham Alpine Resort

-The ski fields of Mount Hotham from Mount Higginbotham (left) across to Mount Lcccoch (right) and beyond.
+The ski fields of Mount Hotham from Mount Higginbotham (left) across to Mount Loch (right) and beyond.

 Mount Hotham's Village Chair in the summer.

 Mount Hotham Alpine Resort is an Australian alpine resort, is located in the Alpine region of Victoria.
 Set on the slopes of Mount Hotham, the ski resort comprises an alpine village, situated at an altitude of 1750 m AHD, making it the second highest resort village in Australia after Charlotte Pass village, in New South Wales.